 One of the most essential tips for high-speed PCB designs is to use continuous ground and power planes.
 This will provide low-impedance return paths for high-speed signals.

 Be sure to keep the signal layers adjacent to reference planes to stay at controlled impedance.
 Avoid splitting reference planes under high-speed traces at all costs to prevent discontinuities.
+Adhering to key PCB layout practices can help maintain the signal quality and overall integrity of your design.

 Board Stackup